naneau/gerenuk/README.md

     dic.get 'foo', (service) -> ... your code ...

-## Putting Your Configuration Into Files

-When setting up your application, it is often useful to put your DI config into a configuration file (or files).
-Gerenuk supports this through the `loadConfig()` method.
-The config loaded through `loadConfig()` will be added to any existing configuration.
-It does *not* do a deep merge, however, and will throw an exception if you try to overwrite an existing config key.

-    dic = new Container
-    dic.loadConfig 'yourConfigFile'

-The contents of `yourConfigFile.coffee` would be like:

-    module.exports =
-        foo: 'fooPackage'
-        bar:
-            require 'barPackage'
-            instantiate: 'bar'
-        ...etc...

-You can also use `loadConfig` inside of a config item, replacing its contents with the loaded config.
-This has the disadvantage that the items loaded through this do not explicitly know the name of the node they are in, making it hard(er) to set up references.

-    dic = new Container
-        foo:
-            loadConfig: 'yourConfigFile'

 ## Asynchronous Operation

 One of the more challenging aspects of working with node is asynchronous instantiation of resources.
 You may, for example, need to connect to a database before you can perform other operations.
 Gerenuk attempts to aid you with this by supporting asynchronously resolvable services.

 ### Callbacks In Services

+It is possible to set up a `callback` for an item.
+This is a function you define, that is passed both an instance of the service and a callback which you are supposed to call with the service once you have it ready.
+Gerenuk will wait patiently for you to do this, and can inject the result into other services.
+You can build chains of asynchronously created services this way.

-In the example of the database connection, you might do the following
+In the example of the database connection, you might do the following.

     config =
         connection:
             require: 'dbPackage'

-            # Callback on the instance of dbPackage
+            # Callback on an instance of dbPackage
             callback: (db, callback) ->
                 db.connect (error, connection) ->
                     throw "Error!" if error